 Comments: Liquor tax is remitted to the Village for the liability period of the prior month and is therefore reported in arrears by one month throughout the course of the fiscal year.
-This tax has been budgeted assuming a monthly average revenue of approximately \$33K per month due to the pandemic but it has been coming in stronger than anticipated.
-Through August, this revenue is already exceeding the \$400,000 budget and should easily hit \$600,000 by year end.
+This tax has been budgeted assuming a monthly average revenue of approximately \$33K per month due to the pandemic but it has been coming in stronger than expected.
+After the last two months are recorded, this revenue should exceed the annual budget by almost \$250K.